New Zealand’s South Island is quite simply a walker’s paradise.

 Just a few kilometres away, this is a much shorter (2km) but also steeper track to another glacier lake.
 While the track itself is not as rewarding as Hooker Valley, the view out across the lake and back towards Mount Cook is superb.
 And the icebergs are much bigger, too.
 In fact, as an option, you can take a kayak tour out on the lake for a much closer look.

-Also accessible directly off the DOC campsite this one is definitely a lot more challenging as it climbs sharply, via 2500 steps, to an awesome lookout over the Hooker Valley.
+Also accessible directly off the DOC campsite, this one is definitely a lot more challenging.
+In fact, it climbs sharply, via 2500 steps, to an awesome lookout over the Hooker Valley.
 Forget it if your knees are a bit delicate as the return journey will have them begging for mercy!

 2. Wharariki to Pillar Point Lighthouse